ska-telescope/sdp-prototype/deploy/charts/README.md

 ### Deploy the SDP components

-First start by creating the `sdp` namespace

-    $ kubectl create namespace sdp

-At this point you should be able to deploy
+At this point you should be able to deploy the SDP components.
+First go to the charts directory:

     $ cd [sdp-prototype]/deploy/charts

+Then for Helm 2, execute:

     $ helm install sdp-prototype -n sdp-prototype

+or for Helm3, execute:

+    $ helm install sdp-prototype sdp-prototype

 You can again watch the fireworks using `kubectl`: